thepotato0/NanoMC/README.md

 ## [?]
 What is NanoMC?
 NanoMC is a **portable, no-install build of Minecraft 1.8.9**.
 It packs everything into a folder less than **300MB**, runs from anywhere, and doesn’t require Java or setup.
+Remember, Eaglercraft is NOT native java, it's WebGL!
+This runs on native java x64!

 Basically: *grab it, plug in, double-click, and play.* Perfect if you love **quick PvP sessions on the go.**